akirakianna/the-score/README.md

 ```

-One of the restrictions with the spotify authorization token was that it expired every hour.
+One of the restrictions with the Spotify authorization token was that it expired every hour.
 To fix this I created a post request within a function:

 ```js